toji/js-struct/README.md

 of c-style struct reading, where you can simply point a struct at a memory offset and read it.
 This utility attempts to provide the same convenience in Javascript, in a reasonably efficient manner.

 Better documentation should be forthcoming.
-Library is currently supports reading only, will probably add write in the future.
+Library currently supports reading only, will probably add write in the future.

 Sample
 -------------